remult/remult/docs/guide/tutorial-angular.md

    heroku apps:open
    ```

-That's it - our application is deployed to production, play with it and enjoy :)

 ::: warning Note
 If you run into trouble deploying the app to Heroku, try using Heroku's [documentation](https://devcenter.heroku.com/articles/git).
 :::

+That's it - our application is deployed to production, play with it and enjoy :)

+Love Remult?&nbsp;<a href="https://github.com/remult/remult" target="_blank" rel="noopener"> Give our repo a star.⭐</a>